-Implementing all the components of a tight diabetes control plan at one time may be overwhelming or hard to maintain..
-To prevent that, start with one element, such as checking your blood glucose more often, and add the other components later.
+Implementing all the components of a tight diabetes control plan at one time may be overwhelming or hard to maintain, so start with one element, such as checking your blood glucose more often, and add the other components later.

-You are the primary leader of your diabetes team, so you need to make sure that you choose what works best for you.
-The only person you hurt if you lie about how well your program is going is you.
-If you are not having the success you were hoping for or can no longer maintain a tight diabetes control plan, talk with your doctor about transitioning to a more conventional plan.
+You are the primary leader of your diabetes team, so you need to make sure that you choose what works best for you and are honest about how well your program is going.
+If you're not having the success you were hoping for or can no longer maintain a tight diabetes control plan, talk with your doctor about transitioning to a more conventional plan.

 The greatest risks identified for those who are trying to achieve tight control of their blood sugar is the risk of frequent low blood sugar, and the risk of weight gain.
 These risks are primarily associated with insulin or medications that raise the insulin levels in the body.
 According to the Mayo Clinic, frequent low blood sugar reactions can lead to serious, life-threatening reactions.
 If you’re experiencing low blood sugar frequently, you need to meet with your healthcare team to adjust your treatment plan.